ISC-HEI/gdx2d/CONTRIBUTING.md

 - === => reference
 - Range operator '..', for (i in 1..5) { ... }
 - You can label loops to break from an inner loop to the outer one
+- Different bitwise operators (shl, shr, ushr, and, or, xor, inv)
+- static cast of basics numerical types is done via a function (x.toFloat, ...)
+- No more System.out.print
+- String interpolation "$x ${1}"
+- Each body of code return the value of its last statement (run { .. } if .. else ..
+- Pattern matching instead of switch case
+- Function arguments are immutable

 ## Scala -> Kotlin

 In addition of the Java -> Kotlin changes :